 - Young people aged 15-19 account for 40% of chlamydia cases.

-- One in five men and women will become infected with genital herpes by the time they reach adulthood.
+- One in five young people will become infected with genital herpes by the time they reach adulthood.

 - Males 20-24 have the highest rates of gonorrhea.

 Why is it that STDs/STIs continue to be a problem among young people?
 It is not a question as to whether teenagers are having sex.
 By twelfth grade, 65% of high school students will have engaged in sexual intercourse, and one in five sexually active teens will have had four or more sexual partners.
 These numbers continue to rise after high school.
 With this, chronic STIs are more likely to be transmitted to future partners and spread throughout populations.
 Teenagers and young adults are a vulnerable population because they make decisions and act in ways that put them at greater risk for STIs.